Looking for the best 8×8 alternative for your business? Or at least weighing your options? You’ve come to the right place.

 Ooma is a virtual phone service provider that supports both home and business owners.
 You can access 50+ standard features on every Ooma business plan, including virtual receptionists, digital fax, and hold music.

 With Ooma, you can purchase landlines directly from the company or install the app on your Android or iOS device.
-If you want to use Ooma from your computer, you have to upgrade to the second plan ($24.95 per user per month).
+If you want to use Ooma from your computer, you have to upgrade to the Office Pro plan ($24.95 per user per month).
 There’s no browser app provided at all.

-Like 8×8 and Zoom Phone, Ooma doesn’t offer business texting on the basic plan.
+Unfortunately, Ooma doesn’t offer business texting on the basic plan.
 You need to upgrade to Ooma Office Pro, which costs $24.95 per user per month.
-If you want access to more advanced features, including Ooma’s Salesforce integration, upgrade again to Ooma Office Pro Plus ($29.99 per user per month).
+If you want access to more advanced features, including Ooma’s Salesforce integration, you’ll have to upgrade again to Ooma Office Pro Plus ($29.95 per user per month).

 Ooma’s prices are slightly less expensive than 8×8’s.
 However, you get fewer features and integrations on every plan — and no text support on the basic plan.